motart/ai-bug-triage-agent/README.md

 ## Webhook Server

-To run a persistent server that handles Jira webhook events, start:
+To run a persistent server that handles Jira webhook events, set the desired `PORT` (defaults to `8000`) and start:

 ```bash
 python -m ai_agent.webhook_server
 ```

-Configure your Jira project to send issue created webhooks to the `/webhook` endpoint of this server.
-Incoming bug payloads are processed immediately by the agent.
+Configure your Jira project to send "issue created" webhooks to the `/webhook` endpoint of this server.
+Only issues of type **Bug** are processed.
+Incoming payloads are handled immediately by the agent.

 ## Terraform Infrastructure